alexlusco/alexlusco.github.io/_posts/2014-3-3-annotating-training-data-in-r.md

 Not having much of experience annotating data, we began to brainstorm ideas for the most efficient method.
 Our first thought was to create an Excel spread sheet that we could annotate row by row.
 Tweet in one column.
 Annotation in the other.
 Easy.

-Certainly, this could have worked, but it wasn't much fun as a concept, and well... it's [Excel](https://www.reddit.com/r/statistics/comments/3raa8t/why_all_the_hate_towards_excel/).
-Which brought us to our next idea, that being a *much* cooler set-up using `library(googlesheets4)` and some `library(tidyverse)` packages.
+Certainly, this could have worked, but it wasn't much fun as a concept.
+Which brought us to our next idea, that being a set-up using `library(googlesheets4)` and some `library(tidyverse)` packages in R.

 # The idea